March 3 in Music History: Patti Smith Group released 'Easter'

 2014 - American Authors released their debut studio album, Oh, What a Life.
 It features “Best Day of My Life.”

 2017 - Guitarist Jim Fuller from The Surfaris died at age 69.
-The Surfaris had the 1963 U.S. No. 2 and U.K. No. 3 single 'Wipe Out' and Fuller was known as the "Godfather" of surf music, a Californian instrumental music.
-With his Fender guitar he contributed to the popularity of Fender instruments.
+The Surfaris had the 1963 U.S. No. 2 and U.K. No. 3 single “Wipe Out,” and Fuller was known as the "Godfather of surf music,” a California-originated genre of instrumental rock music.
+With his Fender guitar, Fuller contributed to the popularity of Fender instruments.

-2017 - American jazz ukulele musician Lyle Ritz died at the age of 87.
-As a session musician on the bass guitar he joined the Wrecking Crew - a group of studio musicians in the Los Angeles recording industry.
-Ritz compiled over 5,000 recording credits including such notable tracks as Herb Alpert's 'A Taste of Honey', The Righteous Brothers' 'You've Lost That Lovin' Feelin'', and The Beach Boys 'Good Vibrations.'
+2017 - Session musician Lyle Ritz, known for his skills at ukulele and bass, died at the age of 87.
+As a session musician on the bass guitar, he joined the Wrecking Crew, the fabled group of studio musicians in Los Angeles, where Ritz compiled over 5,000 recording credits, including for such notable tracks as Herb Alpert's “A Taste of Honey,” The Righteous Brothers' “You've Lost That Lovin' Feelin'', and The Beach Boys “Good Vibrations.”

 Birthdays: